310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
-Gahhh?!
+Gahhh!?
 You really are amazing, Takamine…!
 So kind and strong…!
 {% endbubble %}

 {% bubble Madara %}